Preston R. Johnston

 Abstract

-Rising climate risk in the United States has destabilized property insurance markets.
-The resulting disruption has prompted policymakers to consider reforms to insurance institutions that partially determine whether the costs of climate change are borne individually or spread collectively.
-Drawing on the literature on risk and social policy, I identify two directions in which insurance systems can be reformed: towards greater segmentation (i.e., individualized, risk-reflective pricing) or more risk-pooling.
-Against perspectives that view segmentation as inevitable, I argue that high-risk citizens are likely to demand risk-pooling, and that politicians representing at-risk districts have incentives to support pooling reforms.
-I present survey evidence that US homeowners with higher climate risk are more likely to support risk-pooling.
-I then use an LLM-based strategy to classify approximately 1927 insurance-related bills introduced in US state legislatures since 2016.
-In both cross-sectional and difference-in-differences designs, I find evidence consistent with my expectations: legislators representing high-risk districts are significantly more likely to sponsor pro-pooling legislation.
-However, I also present evidence that states where higher-wealth homeowners stand to benefit from pooling have been more likely to enact pooling reforms.
-Process tracing of insurance politics in Florida reveals that pooling of insurance risk that falls on wealthy homeowners can result in what I call ‘regressive socialization.’
-The findings contribute to the literatures on climate adaptation and political responses to social risks.
+Rising climate risk in the United States has destabilized property insurance markets, prompting policymakers to consider insurance reforms that redistribute the costs of climate change.
+I identify two opposing types of reform that move markets either towards greater segmentation (i.e., individualized, risk-reflective pricing) or more risk pooling.
+I present survey evidence that citizens facing higher climate risk show greater support for government intervention in insurance markets and pooling-based notions of fairness.
+I then use an LLM-based strategy to classify a comprehensive dataset of insurance-related bills introduced in state legislatures since 2016.
+In cross-sectional and difference-in-differences designs, I find that legislators representing high-risk districts are more likely to sponsor pro-pooling legislation.
+However, states where wealthy homeowners stand to benefit have been more likely to enact pooling reforms.
+This can result in what I call ‘regressive socialization,’ complicating the distributive implications of risk pooling policies.

 Draft